aws-samples/msk-powered-financial-data-feed/README.md

 ```
 You now have a CSR file named ```client-cert.csr```

+6. Run ```aws configure``` and enter the AWS credentials of a user with admin privileges.
+Make sure to specify the same region that your MSK cluster got deployed.
-6. Run the following command to sign and issue the client cert.
+7. Then run the following command to sign and issue the client cert.
 ```
       issuecert client-cert.csr > client-cert.json
 ```
-7. Copy the certificate strings from the ```client-cert.json``` file to a new file named ```client-cert.pem``` as described in Step 10 at [Mutual TLS authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html)
+8. Copy the certificate strings from the ```client-cert.json``` file to a new file named ```client-cert.pem``` as described in Step 10 at [Mutual TLS authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html)

-8. Run the following command to add this certificate to your keystore so you can present it when you talk to the MSK brokers.
+9. Run the following command to add this certificate to your keystore so you can present it when you talk to the MSK brokers.
 ```
     importcert client-cert.pem
 ```
    Type ```yes``` when asked if you want to install the reply.
 You now have a new file named ```client.properties``` which will be used by your Kafka application.

-9. Test that you can create a  topic and run the Kafka producer and consumer console client applications as described in the section **To produce and consume messages using authentication** at [Mutual TLS authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html)
+10. Test that you can create a  topic and run the Kafka producer and consumer console client applications as described in the section **To produce and consume messages using authentication** at [Mutual TLS authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html)

 ## Contributors